 Nepia now works as a researcher and lecturer, teaching Māori and iwi history.
 "I find it really exhilarating teaching students – being involved with them and seeing them grow and develop.
 My teaching has also helped me become involved in Māori initiatives at the university, such as setting up a mentoring programme for Māori students."

 Getting to meet like-minded people from around the world

 Another part of being an historian, says Nepia, is meeting some amazing people who are doing similar research in different countries.
 "The fascinating part is that the culture where they come from means their lives are sometimes in danger because of the research they do."

 Nepia's advice for anyone wanting to be an historian is to go to university.
 "Learn as much as you can.
 Try and give yourself a broad historical background.
 Get the basics like historical methodology and then flesh out your knowledge in other areas."

-- Being able to work in a university and do research in an area you’re passionate about, and teach students.
+- Being able to research an area you’re passionate about, and teach students.

-- Getting to meet other historians from around the world.
+- Meeting other historians from around the world.

-- Having a fairly limited range of work opportunities in New Zealand.
+- A fairly limited range of work opportunities in New Zealand.

 Historians need to be: